 Flying to kamloops

-In Kamloops, Air Canada provides direct regular service to Vancouver and Calgary and just announced for June 2018 flights to Toronto!
+In Kamloops, Air Canada provides direct, regular service to Vancouver, Calgary and Toronto.
 From there AirCanada will connect to more than 170 destinations on five continents.
 Air Canada Jazz, one of the largest regional operators in the world, serves 80 destinations in Canada and the United States, and provides customers with seamless connections to the worldwide networks.

 Canada's leading high-value low-fare airline.
 Westjet provides regular direct service to Vancouver and Calgary onward to more than 100 destinations in Canada, United States and Europe.